ariatemplates/at-diff/README.md

 });
 ```

-The following items are compared:
+The following items are compared in the parameter of `Aria.classDefinition` or `Aria.tplScriptDefinition`:

 * `$constructor`
 * `$destructor`